 Before we go into this question, you'd better put the papyrus aside quickly, because the librarian is already looking at you quite sparingly.
 The authenticity of manuscripts is a major problem in literary studies.
 Even today, for example, it has not been conclusively clarified which writings and parts of texts go back directly to Aristotle.

-With the advent of printing, as developed by Gutenberg, this was gradually recognized as a problem.
-The new technology was used to spread ideas... ...to share invective...
+With the advent of printing, as developed by Gutenberg, was gradually recognized as a problem.
+The new technology was used to spread ideas.
+To share diatribes.
 To publish polemics.
-That's when some authors proudly began to have more details about their works put on the title page.
+As a result, some authors proudly began to have more detailed information about their works placed on the title page.
 Increasingly, however, states were trying to stop the proliferation of publications.
 Authors were to be held responsible for their writings.
-The imprint was added to the book.
+The imprint came into the book.

 What does imprint mean?